Robified0/Classes/README.md

 The Miner gets passive bonuses to a variety of things.
 The deeper they dig, the tougher they are.
 Their innate sense of mining bestows them the ability to get more ores from deposits than traditional miners.

-**Beastmaster:**
+**Ranger:**

-The Beastmaster naturally grants friendly mobs around them passive bonuses to health and damage resistance.
-Any beneficial potion a Beastmaster drinks, confers the benefit to surrounding friendly animals.
+The Ranger naturally grants tamed animals around them passive bonuses to health and damage resistance.
+Any beneficial potion a Ranger drinks, confers the benefit to surrounding tamed animals.
+They are also able to salvage arrows in the ground.